USS INDEPENDENCE

 March 26, The Independence (Blue) departed Mobile for its maiden voyage to Norfolk.

-March 29, The litoral combat ship arrived in Naval Air Station Key West for a brief port call.
+March 29, The littoral combat ship arrived in Naval Air Station Key West, Fla., for a brief port call.

-April 2, LCS 2 pulled into Mayport Naval Station, Fla., for a port visit.
+April 2, LCS 2 pulled into Naval Station Mayport, Fla., for a port visit.

 April 14, USS Independence arrived in Naval Station Norfolk for a year of additional testing and specialized crew trainings before homeported in San Diego.
 During the transit she conducted tests of the ship's capabilities and extensive training with the SeaRAM anti-ship missile defense weapon system.